 Riding a Tongsheng powered Electric Bike

 The first installation I did using a Tongsheng motor was on a Voodoo hardtail mountain bike, and I must say I was pleasantly surprised.
-The 250w motor is very quiet and smooth, and you have up to 4 levels of pedal assist to choose from.
+The 250w motor is very quiet and smooth, and you have up to 4 levels of pedal assist to choose from – ECO / TOUR / SPEED / TURBO.

 Another big plus point is that unlike the Bafang motor, the pedalling resistance when the motor is switched off is barely noticeable, although I have been reliably informed that this can vary from motor to motor.
 Some users report significant resistance with the motor off.

 As with the Bafang you will be limited to a single chainring, but Tongsheng offer a 42T as standard, which is much better gearing than the 44T minimum offered by Bafang.
-There is also a 104BCD and 130BCD chainring adapter available allowing you to use a standard chainring of your choice.
+The TSDZ2 will also take a standard 110BCD chainring.

 As this bike uses a torque sensing system, brakes with cut-off sensors are not required, reducing the need for more untidy external wires.